 According to the Detroit Free Press, Skeels was a good switch hitter who played the outfield when not pitching and was a fast runner, too.
 Skeels considered trying out as an outfielder on the off chance his arm didn’t recover.
 At one time, he held the Northwestern League record for strikeouts with 15.
 He also fanned 21 in the second game of a double header, a game that lasted eleven innings (he had 16 after nine).

-David Lloyd Skeels was born to George Henry and Annie Elizabeth (Stensgar) Skeels (later O’Brien) in Addy, Washington.
+David Lloyd Skeels was born on December 29, 1891 to George Henry and Annie Elizabeth (Stensgar) Skeels (later O’Brien) in Addy, Washington.
 His father didn’t live long enough to see his son go to college or play professional ball.
-When he registered for the World War I draft, he was working as a tanner on his Colville Registration and noted that he was 25% Native American.
+When Dave registered for the World War I draft, he was working as a tanner on his Colville Registration and noted that he was 25% Native American.
 He married Hilda Pearson (her parents came over from Sweden), and they had four kids (Loraine, Evaline, Louisa and George Lloyd).
-Skeels died in 1926 in a Tuberculosis sanitarium.
+Skeels died on December 2, 1926 in a Tuberculosis sanitarium.

 “Davie Skeels Needs More Experience”, Winnipeg Tribune, 20 September 1910, Page 6.